thingsapart/EBB-pwm-peristaltic-stepper/README.md

 ## What you need to 3D print.

-Only two parts need to be printed.
-Neither part requires supports and they were designed to be printed easily on a printer using an 0.8mm nozzle so should be easy prints on any printer using a smaller nozzle.
+None of the parts need supports and they were designed to be printed easily on a printer using an 0.8mm nozzle so should be easy prints on any printer using a smaller nozzle.

 ![Printer](Guide/Images/PrintBed.png)